-- Unexplainable injuries - Lost or destroyed clothing, books, electronics, or iewelry - Frequent headaches or stomach aches, feeling sick or faking illness

-Changes in eating habit like suddenly skipping meals or binge eating.
-Kids may come home from school hungry because they did not eat lunch.

-- Difficulty sleeping or frequent nightmares - Declining grades, loss of interest in schoolwork, or not wanting to go to school - Sudden loss of friends or avoidance of social situations - Feelings of helplessness or decreased self esteem - Self-destructive behaviors such as running away from home, harming themselves, or talking about suicide2

-What are signs that a child is bullying others?
+Unexplainable injuries Lost or destroyed clothing, books, electronics, or jewelry • Frequent headaches or stomach aches, feeling sick or faking illness Changes in eating like suddenly skipping meals or binge eating.
+Kids may come home from school hungry because they did not eat lunch. - Difficulty sleeping or frequent nightmares - Declining grades, loss of interest in schoolwork, or not wanting to go to school - Sudden loss of friends or avoidance of social situations - Feelings of helplessness or decreased self esteem • Self-destructive behaviors such as running away from home, harming themselves, or talking about suicide 2 What are signs that a child is bullying others?

-- Get into physical or verbal fights - · Have friends who bully others - Are increasingly aggressive - Get sent to the principal's office or to detention frequently - Have unexplained extra money or new belongings - Blame others for their problems - Don't accept responsibility for their actions - \bullet Are competitive and worry about their reputation or popularity 2 numbers" https://reliefweb.int/sites/reliefweb.int/files/resources/366483eng.pdf
+- Get into physical or verbal fights - Have friends who bully others - Are increasingly aggressive - Get sent to the principal's office or to detention frequently - Have unexplained extra money or new belongings - Blame others for their problems - Don't accept responsibility for their actions - Are competitive and worry about their reputation or popularity2